 Each year starts pretty much the same, we optimistically begin the year with great health and fitness goals, financial goals, personal growth goals, and career goals.
 Even though most of these ambitious aspirations don’t make it past February, we continue to be optimistically hopeful.
-The plans that fail don’t stop us from making new ones year on year, and this year we are not entirely to blame, a huge portion of the goals we did not quite manage to achieve were mostly due to factors far beyond our control.
-So, time to hit the reset button.
+The plans that fail don’t stop us from making new ones year on year, and sometimes we are not entirely to blame, a huge portion of the goals we do not quite manage to achieve are sometimes due to factors far beyond our control.
+If you look back at the career goals you set out and realize you are moving nowhere in a hurry, time to hit the reset button.

 Back to the drawing board

-Most companies are facing incredible financial loses and many internal career growth plans are subsequently derailed.
-There is still room to make plans that are not entirely depended on company performance.
+Most companies face incredible financial loses and many internal career growth plans are subsequently derailed.
+There is still room to make career goals that are not entirely depended on company performance.
 A good starting point is to evaluate ways your industry has evolved in the past couple of months and try and project what this means for your career in the foreseeable future.

 A solid recovery strategy